 5.1 Security Considerations for Implementers

-An application using RDC should have an alternate means outside of RDC to determine if the target file has the same content as the original source file.<5>
+It is recommended that an application using RDC use an alternate means outside of RDC to determine whether the target file has the same content as the original source file.<5>